cran-task-views/Finance/Finance.md

 -   The `r pkg("PerformanceAnalytics", priority = "core")` package contains a large number of functions for portfolio performance calculations and risk management.
 -   The `r pkg("TTR")` contains functions to construct technical trading rules in R.
+-   The `r pkg("talib")` is a wrapper of TA-Lib, and provides candlestick patterns and other indicators for Technical Analysis.
 -   The `r pkg("sde")` package provides simulation and inference functionality for stochastic differential equations.
 -   The `r pkg("vrtest")` package contains a number of variance ratio tests for the weak-form of the